gtque/k8s_ubuntu_wsl/README.md

       press wq
       press enter to save and close
       ```
+   5. you may need to delete the existing /etc/resolv.conf file
+      ```
+      sudo rm /etc/resolv.conf
+      ```
+   6. in your linux (aka ubuntu) instance in wsl edit /etc/resolv.conf  and add the dns server ip addresses to the top of the list.
+       1. should be something like:
+      ```
+      nameserver XX.XXX.X.X
+      nameserver XX.XXX.X.X
+      ```
+   7. make it not editable:
+      ```
+      sudo chattr +i /etc/resolv.conf
+      ```
-   6. close the terminal session and start a new one
+   8. close the terminal session and start a new one
 ## Setting up the required and helpful utilities
 1. run `/usr/local/bin/k8s_ubuntu_wsl/tools/tool_config.sh`
    1. this installs: maven, net-tools, ansible, jq, yq, unzip, libjson-xs-perl, libxml-compile-perl, unzip, awscliv2